TatianaLevina/eCommerce-Application/README.md

 ## <a id="description">Project description</a>

+### Description

+eCommerce-App is an application for shopping and spending your free time.
+With our application, you can immerse yourself in the world of your desires and make purchases comfortably.
+Polite couriers will be happy to deliver.
+The application allows you to make purchases without authorization.
+However, a cozy user account will give you the greatest pleasure from shopping literally in one click.
+The main goal of our project is to introduce customers to goods from all over the world and make purchasing goods an interesting and exciting experience.

 #### Using technologies:

 We use <img src="https://e7.pngegg.com/pngimages/993/887/png-clipart-commercetools-gmbh-application-programming-interface-e-commerce-business-marketing-commercetools-gmbh-application-programming-interface.png" alt="" style="width: 20px; height: 16px;"> [CommerceTools](https://commercetools.com/) as a backend.
 It is the leading composable commerce platform for speed, simplicity and scalability.